rhugvedd/Quadcopter-Embedded-Firmware/README.md

 # Quadcopter Embedded Firmware

 This repository contains the embedded firmware code developed for the Electronic Speed Controller (ESC), Flight Controller, and Sensorless ESC of a quadcopter.
 This project was undertaken from July 2021 to June 2022 as my diploma final year project.
-The firmware includes code for controlling the ESC, flight controller, and an improved sensorless ESC developed post-graduation.
+The firmware includes code for controlling the ESC, flight controller, and an improved sensorless ESC developed post-diploma completion.
+I took this project to build my development skills as it possessed real-time firmware challenges.
+The experience taught me various multidisciplinary skills because it required me to understand circuit design, interfacing and the physics of a drone too.
+It made me realize the importance of quality, reliabily and rigurous testing in product and firmware development as any failure would have lead the drone to crash and potentialy harm people standing in close vicinity.

 ## Disclaimer